 Farm or Forestry Managers

 Farm or forestry managers must submit a portfolio that substantiates proof of a minimum of 30 active leases during a 5-year period.
-(NOTE: Effective March 1, 2010, cited transactions and services must have been completed no more than 7 years prior to the submission of the ALC application.
-As of January 1, 2014, cited transactions and services will need to be completed no more than 5 years prior to the submission of the ALC application.)
+(NOTE: Effective March 1, 2010, cited transactions and services must have been completed no more than 7 years prior to the submission of the ALC portfolio.
+As of January 1, 2015, cited transactions and services will need to be completed no more than 5 years prior to the submission of the ALC portfolio.)

 Applicants must submit at least two letters of recommendation, one from an Accredited Land Consultant and one from a local or state board confirming that the applicant is a member in good standing.
 If the applicant is an Institute Affiliate member, in lieu of a letter from a state or local board, he/she may submit a letter from an appropriate accrediting body or commission confirming that the applicant is a member in good standing of the accrediting organization.This includes letters or official documents from state real estate commissions, local chamber of commerce, or notable business organization or association.
 Letters will be evaluated on a case by case basis.

-The Review Panel will consider each application to determine if all requirements have been satisfied.
-Members of the Accreditation Review Panel reserve the right to request additional information or an interview (via phone or in person) with any ALC designation applicant should there be questions regarding the candidate's completion of the requirements for the designation.
-The Chairman of the Accreditation Review Panel serves as the liaison to all applicants.
+The ALC Accreditation Committee will consider each application to determine if all requirements have been satisfied.
+Members of the Committee reserve the right to request additional information or an interview (via phone or in person) with any ALC designation applicant should there be questions regarding the candidate's completion of the requirements for the designation.
+The Chairman of the ALC Accreditation Committee serves as the liaison to all applicants.
 Applicants who are determined not to have satisfied the requirements will be advised of the reasons for that determination so that they may correct any deficiencies.

-The Accreditation Review Panel and Chairman are appointed by the RLI officers and Education Steering Chair and serve three-year terms on the Review Panel.
+The ALC Accreditation Committee and Chairman are appointed by the Institute officers and Education Chair and serve three-year terms on the Review Panel.

-- Individuals who join the REALTORS® Land Institute must hold membership in the National Association of REALTORS® (NAR), either as a REALTOR® or REALTOR®-ASSOCIATE or through the Institute Affiliate membership category of the National Association of REALTORS® (NAR).
+- Individuals who receive the ALC designation must hold membership in the National Association of REALTORS® (NAR), either as a REALTOR® or REALTOR® ASSOCIATE or through the Institute Affiliate membership category of the National Association of REALTORS® (NAR).

-- ALC candidates must submit an ALC Application, along with verification documentation, plus a non-refundable $350 processing fee.
-See the ALC Application for details.
+- ALC candidates must submit an ALC portfolio, along with verification documentation, plus a non-refundable $350 processing fee.
+See the ALC portfolio page for details.

-- An individual's ALC designation remains active as long as he/she maintains membership in good standing in the Institute.
+An individual's ALC designation remains active as long as he/she maintains membership in good standing in the Institute.
 Should an individual's designation lapse, a $350 reinstatement fee is required.
 Designated members who allowed their membership to lapse for a period greater than 5 years will be required to pay the ALC reinstatement fee of $350 and be required to retake the ALC Exam